yqrashawn/conflux-portal-docs/docs/en/portal/Main_Concepts/Getting_Started.md

 `conflux.selectedAddress`.
 You can listen for changes using events too, see ([the API reference](../API_Reference/Conflux_Provider.md)).

-### Connecting to Conflux Portal
+### Connecting to ConfluxPortal

-"Connecting" or "logging in" to Conflux Portal effectively means "to access the user's Conflux account(s)".
+"Connecting" or "logging in" to ConfluxPortal effectively means "to access the user's Conflux account(s)".

 You should **only** initiate a connection request in response to direct user